2202930/CS220AU-DP-2022/README.md

 - 2022-11-14 notes were edited in private notes, links to external websites were added.
 - 2022-11-15 began to create notes on potential research question, this was created as a file in my private notes.
 - 2022-11-16 updated log and to do list.
+- 2022-11-28 created my personal V&R map, and uploaded into permanant notes.
+- 2022-11-28 updated log and to do list.

 <br>